 There may be a product fee involved with a remortgage that could cost you anything from a few hundred pounds to thousands of pounds.
 If you use a mortgage broker, they may charge you a fee for their services.
 You may also be required to pay valuation and legal fees or early repayment charges to leave before the end of your term.
 However, it can often be worth paying these additional costs to get a decent rate.

-You’ll only require the services of a solicitor if you remortgage with a new lender.
+You’ll only require the services of a solicitor for remortgaging if you change to a new lender.
 If you switch to a new mortgage with your existing lender, it’s treated as a product transfer.
-The lender will already know who you are, so there’s no extra legal work required other than amending the Land Registry data to reflect the value of the loan you have on the property.
+The lender already knows who you are, so there’s no additional legal work required, other than updating the Land Registry to reflect the new loan amount secured against your property.

 However, if you remortgage with a new lender, they’ll require conveyancing.
-This will confirm your identity, that you own the property, and will amend your property documents with the new lender and loan amount.
+This process confirms your identity, verifies that you own the property, and updates your property documents to reflect the new lender and loan amount.

 If you need more information from one of our expert advisers, please don’t hesitate to get in touch on 0330 433 2927 or enquire now.